solo-io/gloo/docs/content/guides/dev_portal/_index.md

 4. Skip the user step (as the user will have access through the group)
 5. Add the group to give it access to this API and submit the form.

 You should now see the details of the API we just created.
-The developer portal server will parse the OpenAPI document and display some of the properties of the document, for example the display name and the description.
+The Gloo Portal server will parse the OpenAPI document and display some of the properties of the document, for example the display name and the description.
 In the lower part of the screen you can see which groups and users are allowed to see this API (if it is published to a portal they have access to).